MoonStorm/trNgGrid/README.md

 - gh-pages: DEMO site
 - dev: broken in a million pieces

+##### Issues
+ Feel free to post any problems you might experience in the `issues` section, but before you do that, fork [this simple example](http://jsfiddle.net/MoonStorm/pkuca2f8/) and attempt to isolate the issue.

+*Update: I'm in the process of moving house across an ocean so please excuse my silence for a short while.
+Many people are using this grid, so I'm sure you'll find the help you need.*

 ##### Change Log
 ###### 3.0.3
 - The number of items per page are being properly monitored.